You know the ones–they’re going to have their way, no matter what.

 That’s just bad.
 You should not have to walk on eggshells around people.
 If you do, it means you’re not letting your light shine and you’re not being yourself.

 Always be yourself!

 Maybe you’re the person on the other side.
 You know you can manipulate your girlfriend or your brother or your neighbor because there’s just something about you that has taught them they can’t say no to you, no matter how ridiculous the situation or request.
-That’s just lame and you need to stop.

-Here are three tips to help you teach people how to treat you better.
+You deserve to be treated well and here are three tips to help you teach people how to treat you better.

 - Determine what it is about the treatment you’re receiving that isn’t acceptable.
 Is it the way you’re being spoken to?
 Is it the demands on your time?
 Are you being challenged in uncomfortable ways?
 Does a friend or family member make fun of you in public?
 Maybe your sister shows up at your place unexpectedly and drops her kids off, because you’re there, so she can have time to herself.

 - Decide how you should be treated differently.
 What would the ideal situation or relationship look like?
 Define it.
 For example: I want my sister to ask me before she drops the kids off at my house.

 - Let the other person know.
 This could take a great deal of courage and maybe even some help from somebody else.
 You have nothing to lose when you do this.
 Maybe the other person doesn’t even know they’ve treated you badly.
 Maybe they think they have a valid reason you don’t know about.
 Say something like, Sis, I don’t always want to watch your kids.
 I’m happy to help now and then, but you need to check in with me first.
 Thanks.